 |Home > Seminars > X >|

 Solage’s Fumeux fume is a much celebrated three-voice rondeaux about a Parisian literary coterie known as the Society of Fumeurs, or ‘smokers’.
-The name has been variously explained as meaning the ‘originals’ or the ‘eccentrics’, as deriving from the name of their supposed founder, the mysterious ‘Jean Fumeux’, or perhaps as referring to their use of hashish.
-It appears that this group were, like many other would-be bohemians, notorious for their arrogance and ostentaciousness.
-The poet Eustace Deschamps (c.1346–c.1406) was one of the group’s leading members, and one interpretation makes him the smoker of the poem.
-Since he presents himself in his poetry as the group’s ‘emperor’ and identifies himself as a nephew and a follower of the undeniably great composer and poet Guillaume de Machaut (c.1300–77), he would seem to have been a ready target for satire.
-Needless to say, the song long predates the arrival of tabacco from North America.
+The name has been variously explained as meaning the ‘originals’ or the ‘eccentrics’, as deriving from the name of their supposed founder, the mysterious ‘Jean Fumée’, or perhaps as referring to their use of hashish.
+It appears that this group were, like many other would-be bohemians, notorious for their ostentacious behaviour or arrogance.
+The poet Eustache Deschamps (c.1346–c.1406) was one of the group’s leading members, and one interpretation makes him the smoker of the poem.
+Since he presents himself in his poetry as the group’s ‘emperor’ and identifies himself as a nephew and as a follower of the great composer and poet Guillaume de Machaut (c.1300–77), he would seem to have been a ready target for satire.
+Needless to say, this song long predates the arrival of tabacco from North America.
 Hashish or something eastern have been mooted as alternative possibilities, but the text may refer to metaphorical rather than actual smoking.

-The Chantilly Codex is, more importantly, of great importance as one of the two major sources for the so-called ars subtilior, or ‘more subtle art’, a term which has been used since the 1960s to describe a style of music which was current in France during the final three decades of the fourteenth century.
+The Chantilly Codex is of great importance as one of the two major sources for the so-called ars subtilior, or ‘more subtle art’, a term which has been used since the 1960s to describe a style of music which was current in France during the final three decades of the fourteenth century.
 Fumeux fume is a prime example of this style, its chief features being an emphasis on subtle texts and rhythmic complexity.
-The label distinguishes these songs from the music of the previous two generations, the so-called ars nova, or ‘new art’, which was associated with the Guillaume de Machaut.
+The label distinguishes these songs from the music of the previous two generations, the so-called ars nova, or ‘new art’, which was associated with Machaut.

 Modern Recordings: There is a tremendous performance from 1997 by Alla Francesca, Beauté parfaite: L'Automne du Moyen Âge – Chansons des XIVe et XVe siècles (Opus 111, OPS 30–173); this is, however, but one excellent recording among many.
-Consider also, for example, the recording from 1987 by Marcel Pérès and the Ensemble Organum: Codex Chantilly: Ballades & Rondeaux (Harmonia Mundi, HMC 1252).
-The Dutch ensemble Tetraktys and its director Kees Boeke have recently embarked on a project to record all the music in the Chantilly Codex, whose first fruits have appeared as Codex Chantilly, vol. 1, Bibliothèque du Musée Condé 564 (Et'cetera KTX1900).
+Consider also, for example, the recording from 1987 by Marcel Pérès and the Ensemble Organum on Codex Chantilly: Ballades & Rondeaux (Harmonia Mundi, HMC 1252), or that from 2006 by the Gothic Voices on The Unknown Lover (Linn Records BDK 574).
+For an alternative approach to the music, one that brings in instruments, see Santenay’s Think Subtilior (Ricercar 386).
+The Dutch ensemble Tetraktys and its director Kees Boeke are recording all the music in the Chantilly Codex.
+The first fruits of this project have appeared as Codex Chantilly, vol. 1, Bibliothèque du Musée Condé 564 (Et'cetera KTX1900).
 They anticipate that the contents of the manuscript will fill no less than fifteen CDs.

 Credits: This site was designed by Dr Paul Hayward.
 Please report any problems to email@example.com.